-Lard was a large part of my lexicon as a child.
-I recall running errands as a 4-year-old with my grandmother, and as we left the butcher shop, she’d grab me with one hand, a two-gallon plastic bucket of lard with the other.
+Lard was a really large part of my lexicon as a child.
+I still recall running errands as a 4-year-old with my grandmother and as we left the local butcher shop, she’d grab me with one hand, a two-gallon plastic bucket of lard with the other.
 Grandma embraced a rather reckless use of pork fat, and she wasn’t afraid to flaunt this fact.
-Pig has that effect on people from Iowa.
+(Pig tends to have that effect on people from Iowa.)

 I tend to reserve my precious and pricey leaf lard for pie crusts, but if I had a two-gallon bucket of it to get through, here’s what I’d be fixing to make: